NDSU inaugurates the School of Music

-North Dakota State University is pleased to announce the creation of the NDSU School of Music.
-On September 26, the North Dakota State Board of Higher Education formally changed the name of the Department of Music to the School of Music, signifying its far-reaching mission encompassing a broad based curriculum that includes professional doctoral programs in performance and conducting.
+NDSU announces the creation of the NDSU School of Music.
+On September 26, the North Dakota State Board of Higher Education formally changed the name of the Department of Music to the School of Music, signifying its far-reaching mission encompassing a broad-based curriculum that includes professional doctoral programs in performance and conducting.

 “This notable and important designation more accurately reflects both the depth and breadth of our music program, and the importance of a broad-based curriculum in defining a top-ranked research university,” said NDSU President Dean L. Bresciani.

-The NDSU music program began in 1904 with Doc Putnam, a medical doctor from Casselton, North Dakota, who formed the NDAC cadet band, which became known as the Gold Star Marching Band after numerous Gold Star ratings during ROTC inspections.
+The NDSU music program began in 1904 with C.S.
+“Doc” Putnam, a medical doctor from Casselton, N.D., who formed the North Dakota Agricultural College cadet band, which became known as the Gold Star Marching Band in 1923 after numerous gold-star ratings during ROTC inspections.
 The Department of Music officially became a four-year degree program in 1952 and offered a major in music for the first time in campus history.
-NDSU Music began professional masters and doctoral degrees in 2002 and is the only performance and conducting doctoral program in North Dakota, South Dakota, Wyoming, Montana, Idaho, and western Minnesota.
+NDSU Music began offering professional master’s and doctoral degrees in 2002.
+It is the only performance and conducting doctoral program in North Dakota, South Dakota, Wyoming, Montana, Idaho and western Minnesota.